 These signs do not necessarily mean that a child or young person is being abused, there could be other things happening in their life which are affecting their behaviour.
-Staff should discuss any concerns with the DSL.
+Team members should discuss any concerns with the DSL.

-For children and young people with special educational needs or disabilities (SEND), and multiple complex co-occurring needs, it can be difficult for staff to distinguish between signs of abuse and behaviour that is part of the child or young person's condition.
-Staff should be alert to changes in their behaviour and always consider all possible causes of this.
+For children and young people with special educational needs or disabilities (SEND), and multiple complex co-occurring needs, it can be difficult for team members to distinguish between signs of abuse and behaviour that is part of the child or young person's condition.
+Team members should be alert to changes in their behaviour and always consider all possible causes of this.